 Map

-Etri Ruins are located not far from Beit Shemesh, close to Bet Guvrin National Park.
+Etri Ruins are near Beit Shemesh, close to Bet Guvrin National Park.
 There are many excellent trails in this area.
 And though it is about halfway between Tel Aviv and Jerusalem, meaning it is higher at the hills, it still gets boiling during summer.
 Thus either come early or better visit during Spring or Autumn.

 To get there, enter “Horvat Etri” into the navigation app.